Drymonia ruficornis

 Drymonia ruficornis, the lunar marbled brown, is a moth of the family Notodontidae.
 It is found in Central and Southern Europe and Anatolia.

+Description

 The wingspan is 35–40 mm.
 The fore wings are dark fuscous, almost blackish, with a short white line near the base; the central third is white clouded with the ground colour and limited by white edged black wavy lines.
 There is a black crescent just above the centre of the wing.
 Hind wings smoky grey with a pale curved line.
 Drymonia dodonaea is very similar.